Shades of black: Charleston green

-Displayed at right is the color Charleston green.

-The color Charleston green originated after the American Civil War, when the North provided black paint to the South for use in its reconstruction.
-Charlestonians, i.e., the inhabitants of Charleston, South Carolina, mixed the black with a little bit of yellow and blue and created Charleston green.
+According to a popular story, the color Charleston green originated after the American Civil War, when the North provided black paint to the South for use in its reconstruction.
+The inhabitants of Charleston, South Carolina mixed the black with a little bit of yellow and blue and created Charleston green.
+The earliest known use of the term to describe a dark shade of greenish black is 1953.

 Since this color has a hue code of 180, it is actually an extremely dark shade of cyan.

-The paint manufacturer Duron/Sherwin-Williams paint color number for "historic Charleston green" is DCR099—the color sample at right was taken from this color swatch (hex code #232B2B), which is on the website accessible called Colors of Historic Charleston: This color looks black unless the sun hits it just right, and then the color registers a very dark forest green.
+The paint manufacturer Duron/Sherwin-Williams paint color number for "historic Charleston green" is DCR099—the color sample at right was taken from this color swatch (hex code #232B2B), which is on the website accessible called Colors of Historic Charleston.
+This color looks black unless the sun hits it just right, and then the color registers a very dark forest green.
 From Rust-Oleum paint company it is color No. 214086 but still looks black on color cards.

+Vampire black

+The color vampire black is a very dark shade of gray.